aideedamsyar/founding-engineer/README.md

 # 🧠 Essential Knowledge Map for Solo Founding Engineers

-This repo documents the **critical technical knowledge and architectural intuition** needed by a solo founding engineer to build, ship, and scale real-world products.
-It’s not about chasing every new framework but rather about having just enough clarity, structure, and awareness to make confident decisions, move fast, and avoid catastrophic mistakes.
+This repo documents the **critical technical knowledge and architectural intuition** a solo founder needs to build, ship, and scale real-world products.
+It focuses on clarity and structure so you can make confident decisions, move quickly, and avoid costly mistakes.

-This map is based on hard-earned lessons, real-world solo product building, and distilled insights from senior engineers, startup CTOs, and modern DevOps workflows.
-It doesn't pretend you're working inside a FAANG team.
-It assumes you’re building alone — shipping code, running infra, handling auth, pushing fixes in production, and learning what matters as you go.
+This map distills hard-earned lessons from solo product work, senior engineers, startup CTOs, and modern DevOps practices.
+It assumes you're building alone: shipping code, running infrastructure, handling auth, pushing fixes in production, and learning what matters along the way.

 This repo is a living knowledge scaffold.
 Over time, it will grow into a full learning system with code, notes, and examples, structured in a way that helps you build real intuition *while actually shipping features.*